All about horsehair in mattresses

 What is the difference between horsehair and horsetail?

 Quite simply, horsehair is short and horsetail is long.
-Horsetail is phenomenally expensive due to a limited supply chain and as such is graded on quality.
+Horsetail is phenomenally expensive due to a limited supply chain and as such are graded on quality.
 Where the horsetail comes from will also have a bearing on the overall quality and price.
-If we look at Savoir Beds for guidance on this – they are the company who significantly use horsetail as a component – we can see that within their Royal State Mattress they utilise curled horsetail.
+If we look at Savoir Beds for guidance on this they are the company who significantly use horsetail as a component.
+We can see that within their Royal State Mattress they utilise curled horsetail.
 Scrutinising the images provided for this particular model we can see that the horsetail used is predominantly white.
 This is a significant visual clue to the quality of this product they have used.

 Will you feel the difference in comfort between white horsetail from Canada and black horsetail from China?
 No, of course, you won’t, but don’t pay white horsetail prices for black horsetail.